friendlyanon/cmake-init-gif-engine/HACKING.md

 sorts of things that you would otherwise want to pass to the configure command in the terminal.

+### Generated sources

+This project processes some of its source files to output new ones and this process must be invoked to not have red squigglies when starting development on the library.
+To not require a full build, the `generate-sources` target can be built to generate these sources.

 ### Configure, build and test

 To build the project as a developer, please make sure you have [vcpkg][3]